 meat inspection service means a service established for the purpose of the inspection of meat and approved by the Authority for the purposes of these regulations;

+Muchea Livestock Centre or Centre means the facility called the Livestock Centre, Muchea, and declared under section 16(1)(d)(i) of the Act to be a replacement for Midland Saleyard;

 stock agent means a person who has approval under regulation 25 to act as a stock agent and in relation to particular stock means the stock agent to whom that stock has been consigned.

-(2) In these regulations a reference to stock which is yarded for transhipment is a reference to stock which is yarded at the Midland Saleyard for the purpose of being transported from the Saleyard to another place without being offered for sale at the Midland Saleyard.
+(2) In these regulations a reference to stock that is yarded for transhipment is a reference to stock that is yarded at the Muchea Livestock Centre for the purpose of being transported from the Centre to another place without being offered for sale at the Centre.

 [Regulation 3 amended in Gazette 23 Aug 1985 p.
 3038; 27 May 1988 p.
 1793; 2 Feb 1996 p.
 389; 2 Sep 1997 p.
-4962.]
+4962; 30 Apr 2010 p.
+1600.]

 Part II — Inspectors